LaOuede/42-Born2BeRoot/README.md

 <h1 align=center>Born2beRoot</h1>

 <p align=center>
-<b>Born2beroot</b> is a project at 42, a coding school, focused on mastering server administration.
+<b>Born2beroot</b> is a project at 42, a coding school, focused on exploring the fundamentals of server administration.
   It involves setting up and securing a virtual machine using specific requirements, such as using the LAMP stack, configuring a firewall, and implementing secure remote access.
   The project requires strong knowledge of Linux systems and network administration.
 </p>